 The Group has experienced in the past and expects to continue to experience seasonal fluctuations in demand for its products.
 Consumer spending on floorcare and cleaning and power tools generally increases in the third and fourth quarters of the year, while consumer spending on outdoor products increases in the spring.
 In general, the Group operates at a higher capacity utilisation level during the third and fourth quarters of the year.
 If the Group is unable to increase its manufacturing capacity to meet seasonal demand, it may lose potential sales and its contract customers may seek other manufacturing sources to meet their needs.
-If the Group is unable to manage its manufacturing capacity during a seasonal or market-related downturn in demand, it may be unable to control costs.
+If the Group is unable to control costs.
 The Group's inability to react to changes in seasonal or cyclical demand on a timely basis may have a material adverse effect on its business, financial condition and results of operations.